-Having described the general formalism, I'll explain the specific theories which we'll be studying: the \emph{generalised Maxwell theories}, a family of theories including as its simplest two examples sigma models with target a torus and abelian pure Yang-Mills theories.
+Having described the general formalism, we'll explain the specific theories which we'll be studying: the \emph{generalized Maxwell theories}, a family of theories including as its simplest two examples sigma models with target a torus and abelian pure Yang-Mills theories.